-In addition to fill-in exercises, JACK allows to design exercises with dynamic programming content.
-For instance, JACK offers exercises in R -- the standard statistical programming language see \cite{R}.
-Programming exercises do not only prepare students for modern statistical work, but have also been shown to be highly beneficial for fostering their understanding of statistics, see \cite{Otto2017,Massing2018b}.

-In recent studies JACK data was analyzed to understand students' learning behavior more deeply in an introductory mathematical statistics course.
-The high correlation between learning effort in the semester and the final grades is well documented, see \cite{Massing2018a} and Section \ref{sec:related} for more examples.

-We predict probabilities of passing the final exam for each student ahead of the final exam of the module based on exercise points gained from the JACK exercises of the course in the previous cohort.
-Subsequently, we send warning emails to students of the current cohort with a low probability of passing the exam to motivate them to study more intensively and thus allow a higher share of students to pass the exam.
-We note that these emails are administered next to several other interventions implemented to motivate students to learn.
-Summative assessment in JACK and quizzes during the lecture on the game-based learning platform Kahoot!\footnote{\href{https://kahoot.it}{Kahoot!} is an application where a lecturer can conduct multiple-choice quizzes, \href{https://kahoot.it}{https://kahoot.it}.} give students the chance to get bonus points for the final exam.

-In this paper, we aim to investigate the effectiveness of warning emails we sent to the students during the semester.
-It turns out that the effect of sending warning emails has a positive but insignificant effect on the performance in the final exam.
+Introductory courses at universities are often attended by a large number of students.
+Many such courses are in the first academic year, with students struggling with increased anonymity and distributing their workload.
+It is not easy for lecturers to support each student individually.
+One can, however, inform students if their performance throughout class indicates a high probability of them failing the final exam. \cite{Massing2018a} show that it is possible to predict students’ outcome in the final exam at a relatively early stage of an introductory statistics course.
+These early-warning procedures may help students to better assess their level of proficiency.

+For such prediction, it is attractive to use data from e-learning platforms to gain insights into the students' learning behavior.
+In this paper, we use a logit model to predict the probability of a student passing the final exam.
+For model building, we use data from a previous cohort of the course.
+To establish the early-warning system, we send emails to students of the current cohort of the course with a low predicted probability of passing the final exam.
+This intervention is to serve as a wake-up call for students who may improperly assess their level of proficiency.
+We investigate the effectiveness of said warning emails by using a regression discontinuity design (RDD).
+We find that the emails have a positive but imprecisely estimated effect on the students' performance in the final exam.

-The remainder of this paper is organized as follows: Section \ref{sec:related} provides a brief overview of related work.
-Section \ref{sec:method} introduces the statistics course analyzed here.
-Section \ref{subsec:data} presents the available data and the models used.
+The remainder of this paper is organized as follows: Section \ref{sec:method} describes the statistics course investigated in the study.
+Section \ref{sec:related} provides a brief overview of related work.
+We present the available data and the models used in section \ref{subsec:data}.
 Section \ref{sec:analysis} discusses the empirical results.
 Section \ref{sec:conclusion} concludes.